vuejs/docs/src/guide/transitions-overview.md

 ## Easing

 Easing is an important way to convey depth in an animation.
-One of the most common mistakes newcomers to animation have is to use `ease-in` for entrances, and `ease-out` for exits.
+One of the most common mistakes newcomers to animation make is to use `ease-in` for entrances, and `ease-out` for exits.
 You'll actually need the opposite.

 If we were to apply these states to a transition, it would look something like this: